SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Length

-To retrieve the length/magnitude of a vector we use the Pythagoras theorem that you might remember from your math classes.
+To retrieve the length/magnitude of a vector we use the <span><mark>Pythagorean theorem</mark></span> that you might remember from your math classes.
 A vector forms a triangle when you visualize its individual x and y component as two sides of a triangle:

 ![](/images/01/vectors-triangle.png){:.img-fluid .center-block}{:width="300px" height="300px"}

-Since the length of the two sides (x, y) are known and we want to know the length of the tilted side $$\color{red}{\bar{v}}$$ we can calculate it using the Pythagoras theorem as:
+Since the length of the two sides (x, y) are known and we want to know the length of the tilted side $$\color{red}{\bar{v}}$$ we can calculate it using the Pythagorean theorem as:

 $$
 ||\color{red}{\bar{v}}|| = \sqrt{\color{green}x^2 + \color{blue}y^2}